Zengxiang-Zhao/zengxiang-zhao.github.io/docs/AWS-SAA-C03.md

 </details>

 ---
+# CloudWatch metrics storage period

+- Metrics stored at one‐hour resolution age out after : 15 months.
+- Five‐minute resolutions are stored for : 63 days.
+- One‐minute resolution metrics are stored for :15 days.
+- High‐resolution metrics are kept for 3 hours.

 # what's the difference between the database read replica and the Multi-AZ replica
 The core difference between a Read Replica and a Multi-AZ replica lies in their fundamental purpose: **Read Replicas are for scaling read-heavy database workloads, while Multi-AZ deployments are for ensuring high availability and disaster recovery.**